Moligaloo/EmperorC/ReadMe.md

 ### GUI frond-end

-GUI front-end is based on [love2d](https://love2d.org/), run following command will create a love archive called `qinhuang.love` in the current directory.
+Run following command will create a love archive called `qinhuang.love` in the current directory.

 ```shell
 make qinhuang